-There is often a lot of confusion when it comes to differentiating between different types of electricians and electrical companies.
+There is often a lot of confusion when it comes to differentiating between different types of electricians and electrical companies in Calgary.
 While the basic foundation of electrical knowledge and skillset may be similar, the job description is actually very different.
 Commercial and residential electricians both require high school diplomas, they both need to undergo an apprenticeship program and attend classes, execute 8 000 to 10 000 hours of onsite experience and pass a competency exam.
 So, how do they differ?

 Commercial electricians operate on commercial buildings/properties such as medical centres, malls, warehouses and hotels.
 Due to the size and purpose of these buildings, the safety requirements and electrical codes that need to be met differ from those of a residential property.
 Commercial electricians often plan and diagram the building’s electrical systems themselves but on occasion they might work off of blueprints supplied by the GC (General Contractor).
 This type of electrician not only installs and runs the electrical wiring for the building, they also provide the wiring for refrigeration and air conditioning units.
 They are in charge of making sure the instruments that control the lighting, heating and power units in the building are running efficiently and are wired properly.

 Besides the fact that commercial electricians work on systems where the wiring involves a significantly bigger amount of electricity than residential sites, they are also often called upon for the installations of cable trays, commercial outlet boxes, bus ducts and large conductors.
 They do work on raceways, commercial transformers and generators and they can also execute the termination of large conductors.